portrait of an artist (pool with two figures): Group Exhibition

 Titled after David Hockney’s iconic 1972 painting Portrait of an Artist (Pool with Two Figures), the exhibitionfurther references Hockney's Domestic Scene series, created between 1960 and 1970.
 This series examined intimacy, queerness, and domesticity, while underscoring Hockney’s ongoing exploration of self through portraiture and figurative painting.

-Known for his bold use of colour and geometric forms, Hockney’s work often depicts private moments in domestic spaces—bathrooms, bedrooms, living rooms, and pools - the rooms and the objects contained within them reflexive of the psychological terrain of the occupants and perhaps the artist himself.
+Known for his bold use of colour and geometric forms, Hockney’s work often depicts private moments in domestic spaces – bathrooms, bedrooms, living rooms, and pools – the rooms and the objects contained within them reflective of the psychological terrain of the occupants and perhaps the artist himself.
 The pool, a recurring motif in Hockney’s work at this time, not only indicates the Los Angeles location the works were created, but is transformed into a symbol for both relaxation and isolation.
-The figures, often interpreted as Hockney’s self-portrait and his lover, the artist Peter Schlesinger are at once intimate and emotionally complex; physically present yet emotionally distant, offering a poignant commentary on connection and separation and become exemplary of the enduring male muse- male artist relationship in art history.
+The figures, often interpreted as Hockney’s self-portrait and his lover, the artist Peter Schlesinger, are at once intimate and emotionally complex: physically present yet emotionally distant, offering a poignant commentary on connection and separation and becoming exemplary of the enduring male muse-male artist relationship in art history.

 Kofi Perry’s multi-figure narrative paintings reimagine the male body operating within architectural spatial settings.
-Observed through the canon of Afrofuturism - Perry’s vision fluctuates between something ancient and altogether futuristic; His repeated figures probe archetypes of masculinity - heroism, sainthood, and militancy - and coming from his own experience how blackness is stereotyped in mythological, historical and social contexts.
-Additionally, Perry works with peinture à l'essence, a traditional painting method used by Impressionists artist’s such as Degas that deepens the emotional and symbolic resonance of his work and roots it in a certain classical approach to figuration.
+Observed through the canon of Afrofuturism, Perry’s vision fluctuates between something ancient and altogether futuristic.
+His repeated figures probe archetypes of masculinity – heroism, sainthood, and militancy – and come from his own experience of the way blackness is stereotyped in mythological, historical and social contexts.
+Additionally, Perry works with peinture à l'essence, a traditional painting method used by Impressionist artist’s such as Degas that deepens the emotional and symbolic resonance of his work and roots it in a certain classical approach to figuration.

 Morteza Khakshoor’s work often centres on the male figure, exploring its flaws, struggles, and vulnerabilities.
 His male subjects, like all his figures, emerge through a mix of found images, memories, and imagination, translating these fragments into colourful yet tragic paintings.
-Growing up in Iran, where boys and girls were separated in school, Khakshoor was immersed in a testosterone-driven environment, which he calls "homo-social," particularly in schools known for unruliness.
-His experience deepened in co-ed college, living in male-only dorms, where boundaries were pushed and chaos often ensued.
-These experiences, alongside absorbing the films of he films of Orson Welles, Akira Kurosawa, and Laurence Olivier sparked in him a deep, obsessive fascination with men––both their potential and their darker sides––and with his own identity as a man.
+Growing up in Iran, where boys and girls were separated in school, Khakshoor was immersed in a testosterone-driven environment, which he describes as “homo-social”, exacerbated by the unruliness of his school environment.
+His experience deepened in co-ed college, living in male-only dorms where boundaries were pushed and chaos often ensued.
+These experiences, alongside absorbing the films of Orson Welles, Akira Kurosawa, and Laurence Olivier, sparked in him a deep, obsessive fascination with men – both their potential and their darker sides – and with his own identity as a man.